humphd/Seneca2017LearningLab/README-part2.md

 Ran all test suites.
 ```

 We're still failing this test.
-This time, instead of getting `undefined` instead of `true`
+This time, instead of getting `undefined`
 we got an array with one string element: `@myseneca.ca`.
 This is happening becuase we're
 returning all the matches it found for our regex.

-Let's fix this so we return the proper thing, using the `RegExp.prototype.test` method:
+Let's fix this so we return the proper thing, using the [`RegExp.prototype.test`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/test) method:

 ```js
 /**